 Common Types of EMF

 Electricity generates electric fields.
-So, if you have wires running through walls, power cords plugged into outlets, or anything that uses electricity, there will be electric fields present in your space.
+So, if you have wires running through the walls, power cords plugged into outlets, or anything that uses electricity, there will be electric fields present in your space.

 Other common sources of RF-EMF are cell towers, fitness trackers, smart speakers, anything with Bluetooth, and modern gaming systems.